zchoi/OmniCharacter-plus/README.md

 </p>

-> **Performance comparison with state-of-the-art models on OmniCharacter++ test set of dyadic dialogue (Context Understanding)**.
+> **Performance comparison with state-of-the-art models on OmniCharacter++ test set of multi-party dialogue (Context Understanding)**.
 The results are evaluated on the dyadic and multi-character conversation scenarios, under the setting of multi-choice QA.
 All models are tested based on the Circular Evaluation Strategy [36] for a more robust evaluation, alleviating the negative impact of noise and random prediction of models.
 Neg.: negotiation, Exc.: exchange, Free.: free-talk, Exp.: expert-domain, Inst.: instruction-giving, Per.: persuasion, Conf.: conflict-resolution, Pla: planning.
 The number in () indicates the ranks.

 ## 📜 Citation